marnec/ML/docs/pages/ML-43-DeepLearningRNN1.md

 # Sequence Models
 Models like Recurrent Neural Networks (RNNs) have transformed many fields, as for example speech recognition and natural language processing.
 There are a lot of different types of sequence problems that can be treated as supervised learning problems:

-* In speech recognition an input audio source $x$ is mapped to an output text $y$.
-Both the input and the output are sequence data, because $x$ plays over time and $y$ is a sequence of words.
+* In speech recognition, an input audio source $x$ is mapped to an output text $y$.
+Both the input and the output are sequences of data, because $x$ plays over time and $y$ is a sequence of words.
 * In music generation the output $y$ is a sequence, while the input can be void or it may be a single number encoding for the genre or style of music to generated.
 * In sentiment classification the input $x$ is one or more sentences (sequence) while the output $y$ is a number encoding for the quality of the object to which the input refers.
 * Sequence models are also widely used in DNA sequence analysis.